Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 Example 5: Þið teljið-> Þið tölduð\
 Example 6: Þau telja -> Þær töldu

-*Tip: Telja expereinces u-umlaut too.
+*Tip: Telja experiences u-umlaut too.
 See if you can identify where and why.*

 *Practice: Try inflecting "að velja" (to choose) and "að skilja" (to understand) using the rules you just learned on [Íslenzka.is](https://islenzka.is/aefingar/leita.html)!*